Apply now and save $75! App fee waived for ALL Spring II applicants!

 A trauma-sensitive school not only seeks to address issues in the classroom, it also works holistically to involve the entire learning community in the child’s care.
 This approach models how a child can participate in a healthy way in a larger group, while keeping teachers, administrators and support staff apprised of any trauma-related behavior issues.
 Teamwork and collaboration are the hallmarks of a truly effective school experience.

 The process of making a trauma-sensitive school is mostly experimental.
-Some examples of schools exist, but even they admit that the work is largely reactive to what they see in the classroom.
-Since trauma is often invisible and often depends on the student’s willingness and ability to share with a teacher or other school professional, educators have to assume that anyone could be suffering.
+Since trauma is often invisible and often depends on the student’s willingness and ability to share with a teacher or other school professional, educators must assume that anyone could be suffering.
 Some of the tactics schools have implemented include:

 Learn more about Eastern Washington University’s Master of Education – Early Childhood Education online program.